Undergraduate Certificate in Civic Engagement

 - Students must be enrolled in a major or pre-major baccalaureate degree program or have completed a baccalaureate degree.

-All students in the Undergraduate Certificate in Civic Engagement program are required to meet with a certificate advisor to create a plan of study that is integrated with her/his major course of study.
+All students in the Undergraduate Certificate in Civic Engagement program are required to meet with a certificate advisor to create a plan of study that is integrated with their major course of study.
 The plan of study must be approved by the Certificate Faculty Committee.
 Plans, and any amendments to them, must be submitted to the Certificate Faculty Committee by the student and the certificate advisor.
 Students are strongly encouraged to remain in contact with their certificate advisor throughout the course of their studies.

 - Satisfy the General University Requirements for Undergraduate Certificates.